Friday, March 30, 2012

 Mealplan Monday #1 - cut yourself some slack!

 Last week was rough - no doubt about it.
 Between my job, my family, and helping my mother with her cornea surgery, I felt like taffy - pulled in all directions.
-So I purposely made sure that the menus for this week were easy so I could get stuff done I had been putting off!
+So I purposely made sure that the menus for this week were easy so I could do some stuff I had put off!

 Monday - Crock Pot Roast, mashed potatoes, green beans